drenathan/tribenest/README.md

 # TribeNest

-A modern web application built with Turborepo, featuring a backend API, client-facing Next.js app, and admin dashboard.
+The Complete artist platform

 ## What's inside?

-This Turborepo includes the following packages/apps:
+This Turborepo includes the following packages and apps:

 ### Apps and Packages